beacloudgenius/my-jenkins/README.md

-# Set up a new VM n1-standard-2 in us-west1-a using debian 10 OS image named kk
+# Set up a new VM
+    named cicd
+    size e2-standard-2
+    in us-west1-a
+    using debian 10 OS image

     allow http https
     note IP address 34.82.225.8